DivyaKumarBaid/Sytle-WebChat/README.md

 ## Pre-Text:

-I did host this on 000webhost which is lags a bit.
+I did host this on 000webhost which lags a bit.
 This basically uses php and Mysql to store the chat logs.

 ## Installation of Webserver and database to run php File